G33kman/NVR-Server/documentation/mappings/03-public.tree.md

     </picture>
 </p>

-> An image of a computer on a desk reading some documents.
+> An image of a folder with a clipboard inside of it with a document clipped and documents around the folder with a pen to the left.

 ---